ibericode/mailchimp-top-bar/readme.txt

 == Upgrade Notice ==

-= 1.0.3 =
+= 1.0.5 =

-Better SPAM detection, fixes styling issues with Enfold theme, various usability & performance improvements.
+Bugfix release, fixes issue where the bar did not appear in some themes.